-Lutheran Family Services Rocky Mountains is a faith based, non-profit human service agency providing adoption, foster care, older adult caregiver, prevention, and refugee services since 1948.
-We help children and families during their most challenging times regardless of race, religion, gender, sexual orientation or age.
-We believe that all people, from the newborn to the most elderly, are valued members of our community.
-Every day we provide help and support to children and families, because everyone deserves hope during the most challenging times of their lives.
+Lutheran Family Services Rocky Mountains is a faith based, non-profit human services agency providing adoption, foster care, older adult & caregiver, prevention, and refugee services since 1948.
+We provide help and support to children and families during their most challenging times regardless of race, religion, gender, sexual orientation or age.
+At LFSRM, we believe that all people, from the newborn to the most elderly, are valued members of our community.

-With offices in Denver, Colorado Springs, Fort Collins, Greeley, Fort Morgan and Albuquerque, we partner with communities to meet the unmet needs affecting their most vulnerable populations.
-LFS strives to recognize areas in need and to find ways to serve those who have seemingly become invisible.
-Every day, hundreds of people turn to LFS for refuge, help and hope.
+We serve Albuquerque, Colorado Springs, Denver, Fort Collins, Greeley, Las Cruces, Salt Lake City, and Colorado’s Western Slope.
+We partner with communities to meet the unmet needs affecting their most vulnerable populations.
+LFSRM strives to recognize areas in need and to find ways to serve those who have seemingly become invisible.
+Every day, hundreds of people turn to LFSRM for refuge, help and hope.

 We don’t do it alone!
-The hallmark of serving through LFS has always been a shared sense of being in this together; joined at the heart with volunteers, clients, donors and neighbors.
+The hallmark of serving through LFSRM has always been a shared sense of being in this together; joined at the heart with volunteers, clients, donors and neighbors.